by Randall S. Hansen, Ph.D.

 4. Weak Research or Negotiation Preparation

-With the number and variety of salary resources available online, such as a Salary Calculator there is no excuse for a jobseeker not to know their market value.
-Also use online tools to research your prospective employer’s historical salary levels, negotiation policies, and performance appraisals.
+With the number and variety of salary resources available online, there is no excuse for a jobseeker not to know their market value.
+Use online tools to research your prospective employer’s historical salary levels, negotiation policies, and performance appraisals.
 Even if you decide you don’t want to negotiate salary, you’ll have a better understanding of the market for your services and your value in that market, which will serve you well in your next interview.

 5. Making a Salary Pitch Too Early in the Process